Atlassian Intelligence Define Terms: Features, limitations, and alternatives

 Pricing for Atlassian Intelligence Define Terms and eesel AI

-The Define Terms feature is available on Cloud Standard, Premium, and Enterprise plans.
-However, some of the more advanced AI features across the Atlassian suite require you to be on a Premium or Enterprise plan.
+Atlassian Intelligence The Define Terms feature is available on Cloud Standard, Premium, and Enterprise plans.
+Atlassian offers these tiered plans to ensure that companies of all sizes can find a package that matches their needs.
+For teams looking for the most advanced AI features across the Atlassian suite, the Premium and Enterprise plans are excellent options.

-On the other hand, eesel AI offers clear and predictable pricing based on what you need, not how many questions your team asks.
+eesel AI Complementing this, eesel AI offers clear and predictable pricing based on your needs.
 Plans include all the core products (AI Agent, Copilot, Internal Chat, and more) and start at just $239 per month when billed annually.
-Most importantly, there are no per-resolution fees, so your costs won't suddenly jump just because you had a busy month.
+There are no per-resolution fees, making it a budget-friendly way to expand the reach of your Confluence knowledge.

 Move from a simple dictionary to a true knowledge network

-A unified knowledge platform like eesel AI closes that gap.
-By connecting all your knowledge sources and making that information available in every app your team uses, you can give them instant, accurate answers, not just definitions.
-It's time to stop making your team search for knowledge and start bringing the knowledge directly to them.
+To take your team's productivity even further, a unified knowledge platform like eesel AI can bridge the gap between your tools.
+By connecting all your knowledge sources and making that information available in every app your team uses, you can provide them with instant, accurate answers whenever they need them.
+It's time to bring the power of your Confluence knowledge directly to your team, wherever they work.

 Unlock your team's knowledge with eesel AI

 Ready to give your team instant answers from all your company knowledge, right where they work?
-Sign up for eesel AI for free and see how a unified knowledge platform can help your team get more done.
+Sign up for eesel AI for free and see how a unified knowledge platform can complement your Confluence setup today.

 Frequently asked questions